Mingda-Rui/scala-learning/README.md

 # scala-learning
-Code practice for "Programming in Scala 3rd Edition"
+Code practice for "Programming in Scala 3rd Edition" and some puzzles